-The Philippines was represented by First Lady Imelda Marcos, who journalist Barbara Walters dubbed as simply “The wife of a president.”
+The Philippines was represented by the First Lady Imelda Marcos, who journalist Barbara Walters dubbed as simply “The wife of a president.”

 The “Imeldific Imelda” donned a tiara which she later wore upside down as a hairpiece—like Queen Elizabeth II, Princess Grace of Monaco, and Queen Farah—Imelda Marcos exuded a regal presence and demeanor that suggested nobility.

-Imelda Marcos, who evidently had aspirations of nobility, may have paved the way for Filipino royalty—if her husband had allowed it, similar to how Pahlavi crowned himself Emperor of Iran.
+Imelda Marcos, who evidently had aspirations of nobility, may have paved the way for Filipino royalty—if her husband had permitted it, akin to Pahlavi’s self-proclamation as Emperor of Iran.

 4. The Political Dynasties in the Philippines

 The political dynasties in the Philippines date back to the Spanish colonial period.
 By granting nobility titles to the local ruling clans, Spain implemented a feudal system that allowed wealthy families to control lands, the economy, and significant power and influence.

-Since then, generational politics in the Philippines has been significantly influenced by corrupt practices such as nepotism and even violent means of eliminating opponents to preserve their dynastic power.
+Since then, generational politics in the Philippines has been significantly influenced by corrupt practices such as nepotism and even violent means in order to eliminate opponents and preserve their dynastic power.